cgoncalves94/entity-recognition-backend/README.md

 # Tech Entity Recognition

-This project is a sophisticated Python application designed to perform technology entity recognition and topic classification.
+This project is a sophisticated Python application designed to perform technology entity recognition, topic classification, and technology recommendation.
 It leverages the power of Natural Language Processing (NLP) and Machine Learning (ML) to analyze text and extract meaningful insights.

 The application uses a BERTopic model, a topic modeling technique that utilizes transformers and c-TF-IDF to create dense clusters of similar documents.
 This model is used to classify the text into various topics.